 Establishment of EdUnify requires that we first agree on student achievement as our highest, shared value.
 We must commit to work together in coopetition, that is competitors and stakeholders working together in cooperation for this greater common good.
 We must agree on the use of common data standards and to their implementation as systems are being developed and built.

 These values speak to the heart and mission of PESC.
-Stakeholders in higher education came together voluntarily in 1997, and with a proactive spirit, formed PESC as the non-profit leader and centralized clearinghouse dedicated to cost-effective connectivity between data systems, acceleration of performance and service, simplification of data access and research, and improvement of data quality along the higher education lifecycle.
+Stakeholders in higher education came together voluntarily in 1997, and with a proactive spirit, formed PESC as the non-profit leader and centralized clearinghouse dedicated to cost-effective connectivity between data systems, acceleration of performance and service, simplification of data access and research, and improvement of data quality along the education lifecycle.
 Powered by the strength of volunteers from its membership base, PESC maintains a trusting, open and transparent environment.

 With this unique perspective we are breaking down costly, proprietary barriers, and we have mapped out a common, strategic path for the future.
 This path includes continued development of common data standards, establishment and support of data networks and infrastructure, common authentication and web services protocols enterprise-wide, seamless connections bridging postsecondary education systems to secondary and labor and workforce systems, and an eye on emerging technologies like social networking.